 - Wonderful scene and unique lifestyle

 Due to the monsoon, the trail is tricky and risky from Mid June to August.
-Hence, we do not recommend travellers to visit the region during these months.
-And, from January to February is extremely cold with thick hazes.
-We recommend visiting the area during spring (March to May) and autumn season (September to November).
-The two seasons are ideal seasons to trek Tsum valley trek.
-Suitable temperature and clear climate condition are the terms to gauge spring and autumn times as perfect seasons.
+Hence, we do not recommend travelers to visit the region during these months.
+Likewise, January to February is extremely cold with thick hazes and it is further riskier to trek in Tsum valley during the month.
+Therefore, We recommend visiting the area during spring (March to May) and autumn season (September to November).
+These twp seasons are ideal seasons for the Tsum valley trekking.
+Suitable temperature and clear climate conditions are the terms to gauge spring and autumn times as perfect seasons.